 - The 75/25 Percent Rule IS in effect during the two Lowcountry harvesting periods when a great variety of fruits and vegetables can be grown locally: May 1 July 15 & September 1 November 30.
-During these designated times, 75% of the fruits and vegetables that you offer for sale must be grown on your farm within the CFM county boundaries.
-The other 25% must be purchased from other local or regional farmers in South Carolina with the SC Grown designation clearly labeled. - The 75/25 Percent Rule IS NOT in effect from April 12-30; July 16-August 31; and December 1-21.
-During these designated times, the produce that you sell, which is not grown on your farm, must originate from South Carolina or from the SSAWG region and must be appropriately labeled (identify to CFM Management the name of the farm, mailing address, telephone number and contact person).
-Examples of appropriate produce include oranges grown in Florida and apples, pumpkins and gourds grown in North Carolina.
-The CFM Management reserves the right to question the origin of any produce being sold in the Market and to make a decision on whether the produce in question can or cannot be sold in the Market.
+During these designated times, 75% of the fruits and vegetables that you offer for sale must be grown on your farm within CFM boundaries.
+The other 25% must be purchased from other local or regional farmers in South Carolina with the SC Grown designation clearly labeled. - The 75/25 Percent Rule IS NOT in effect from April 4-30; July 16-August 31; and December 1-21.
+During these designated times, the produce that you sell, which is not grown on your farm, must originate from SC or from the SSAWG region and must be appropriately labeled (identify to CFM Management the name of the farm, mailing address, telephone number and contact person).
+Examples of appropriate produce include; oranges grown in Florida and apples, pumpkins and gourds grown in North Carolina.
+CFM Management reserves the right to question the origin of any produce being sold at the CFM and to make a decision on whether the produce in question can or cannot be sold at the CFM.

-- When the 75/25 Percent Rule is in effect, produce can be purchased as part of the 25% but it must be purchased from a grower within South Carolina and be designated as SC Grown.
+- When the 75/25 Percent Rule is in effect, produce can be purchased as part of the 25% but it must be purchased from a grower within SC and be designated as Certified SC Grown.
 This rule remains in effect until it is determined the local harvest is over.
-For example, when strawberries are in season locally, all strawberries for sale must be grown or purchased from a regional farm within South Carolina and be designated SC GROWN.
-When the strawberry season is over in South Carolina, strawberries can originate from a SSAWG designated state and be sold at the Charleston Farmers Market.
-All such produce must be properly labeled with its origin. - CFM farmers/growers are required to label their purchased produce with the specific location of their growth/harvest.
-The label must be clearly visible to the customer and the farmer must be able to produce proof of the origination to the Market Management.
-Examples include Wadmalaw squash, Holly Hill peaches, and Lexington, SC tomatoes. - Those growers selling only their own plants and flowers will be eligible to place special designation on their products. - Products can only be labeled as Organic if the Farm operation has been designated as Certified Organic and the current 2014 Certified Organic Certificate must be displayed.
+For example, when strawberries are in season locally, all strawberries for sale must be grown or purchased from a regional farm within SC and be designated Certified SC Grown.
+When the strawberry season is over in SC, strawberries can originate from a SSAWG designated state and be sold at the CFM.
+All such produce must be properly labeled. - CFM farmers/growers are required to label their purchased produce with the specific location of their growth/harvest.
+The label must be clearly visible to the customer and the farmer must be able to produce proof of the origination to CFM Management.
+Examples include; Wadmalaw squash, Holly Hill peaches, and Lexington, SC tomatoes in addition to the name of the farm. - Those growers selling only their own plants and flowers will be eligible to place special designation on their products. - Products can only be labeled as organic if the farm operation has been designated as Certified Organic and the current 2015 Certified Organic Certificate must be displayed.
 Descriptive labels such as naturally grown or chemical free can be evident but not a label describing the produce as organic.